Generative AI Architecture Explained: A Visual Guide to AI Model Layers and Design

 Example: Generating synthetic images for medical research

-The transformer model also holds the Generative AI architecture, this functions by using the pretrained model, and then effectively re-use them by tweaking it according to your task requirements.
-This provides an efficient way which significantly reduces the time and effort which would be consumed for training from the scratch, while also benefiting you by proving the opportunity of scalability.
+The transformer model also holds the Generative AI architecture; this functions by using the pre-trained model and then effectively reusing it by tweaking it according to your task requirements.
+This provides an efficient way to significantly reduce the time and effort that would be consumed for training from scratch while also benefiting you by providing the opportunity of scalability.

 Transformer architectures, like GPT (Generative Pretrained Transformer), use attention mechanisms to generate sequences, excelling in natural language tasks like text generation, summarization, and translation.
 Transformers are widely used in NLP for their scalability and parallel processing.